(Disclosure: Some of the links below may be affiliate links)

 Most people would think of the dot-com bubble of 2001 as the earliest stock market bubble.
 And maybe some people would even think of the Great Recession of 2009.
 I believe the earliest people would think of is the Great Depression of 1929.

 In 1720, the South Sea company took over some of the government debt.
-Aside to that, they ran a promotion campaign to inflate their share price.
-It led to rapid inflation of the share price.
+Aside from that, they ran a promotion campaign to inflate their share price.
+It led to the rapid inflation of the share price.
 The price went from 100 GBP to more than 1000 GBP in less than a year, by the end of August 1720.
 Everybody wanted to buy-in.

 At the top, people started selling a lot to get their profits.
-This led to a rapid decline in the price.
+This massive sale led to a rapid decline in the price.
 The price went back to 100 GBP by the end of the year.
-This led to many failures and bankruptcies.
+This decline led to many failures and bankruptcies.
 And a lot of British investors lost all their money during that bubble.

 12. The New York Stock Exchange was not always called like that